tiki/purchase/docs/guide/query.md

-## Querying
+# Querying with AWS Athena

-The quickest path to querying and poking around the dataset is through the use of [AWS Athena](https://aws.amazon.com/athena/).
-Run standard SQL queries against the lake.
+The quickest path to getting up and running standard SQL queries against TIKI datasets is through the use of [AWS Athena](https://aws.amazon.com/athena/).

+_NOTE: The instructions below are for the [Sample Cleanroom](../sample/README.md)_

 ### Add the data source